Cjk01/CS326_Group_Project/README.md

    - For milestone02, all user ids are "username_id" , ex username craig has an id of craig_id
    - You can do the same for decks (In this example, there are 3 sample decks: OS, webdev, algebra)
-- Study: This is where you study a selected deck (decks are recommended based on spaced repetition metadata) Enjoy
+- Study: This is where you study a selected deck (decks are recommended based on spaced repetition metadata)
+    - click on the flashcard to flip it and see the answer, then click correct or incorrect Enjoy

 # Contributing Guide